Semrush helps you:

 Why does this matter?

-So I mentioned that term once in the first 25 words of my content.
+And that term appears twice in the first 25 words of the content.

 Simple.